Then + Now: The Cast of ‘Mean Girls’

 Then: Not only did Tina Fey play Cady’s math teacher, Ms. Norbury, she was also the brains behind the entire film.
 The bespectacled ‘SNL’ star adapted ‘Mean Girls’ from the non-fiction book ‘Queen Bees and Wannabees’ and also wrote the entire screenplay.

-Now: With several hit films, a crazy-popular television show, a best-selling memoir and one Golden Globe hosting stint under her belt, it’s safe to say that Tina Fey has the whole comedy thing on lock.
-And with the 2014 Golden Globes just a few months away (both Fey and Amy Poehler will host again), we know that she won’t be falling off the radar any time soon.
+Now: With several hit films, a crazy-popular television show (R.I.P. ’30 Rock’), a best-selling memoir and one Golden Globe hosting stint under her belt, it’s safe to say that Tina Fey has the whole comedy thing on lock.
+And with two Golden Globes hosting duties under her belt (both Fey and Amy Poehler hosted two years in a row), we know that she won’t be falling off the radar any time soon.

 Amy Poehler (Mrs. George)